originalworks/protocol-core/README.md

 1. [Rust](https://www.rust-lang.org/tools/install) needs to be installed in your system.
 2. OpenSSL library.
 Can be install with  `libssl-dev` on Debian based systems or with `openssl-dev` on Fedora/RedHat.
 3. [RISC Zero Toolchain](https://dev.risczero.com/api/zkvm/quickstart).
+4. To run with GPU you need the latest [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).

 ## Notes on GPU